UCL/cid-X/Docu/source/usage.rst

 Batch DVF post-processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The batch processing uses the signed distance map from the previous step to calculate the sliding-preserving inversion of the XCAT DVF.
 The output of this step are the forward and backward DVFs that can are used as the new ground-truth deformations.

 One final pre-processing step is carried out for the first iteration, which calculates the spatial gradient of the signed distance map at the first simulated time point.
 Only the output file names need to be specified and if these files do not exist in the pre-processing output directory these will be automatically generated.

 .. code-block:: python

    [BATCH_POSTPROCESSING]
-   xcatDVFFilePattern   = <Complete/Path/and/pattern/of/all/XCAT/DVF_files_vec_frame1*.txt>   # Use the wildcard * to enable listing all DVF files outDir               = <Path/to/where/the/results/of/the/batch-dvf-processing/step/will/be/written/>
+   xcatDVFFilePattern   = <Complete/Path/and/pattern/of/all/XCAT/DVF_files_vec_frame1*.txt>   # Use the wildcard * to enable listing all DVF files, g-zipped text files ending with .txt.gz are also supported outDir               = <Path/to/where/the/results/of/the/batch-dvf-processing/step/will/be/written/>
    tmpDir               = <Path/to/where/temporary/filest/of/the/batch-dvf-processing/step/will/be/written/>
    outDistMapDxImgName  = <fileNameOfTheSDT_gradientInX.nii.gz>    # maybe something like this: distMap_dx.nii.gz